skellis46/slipbox/pressure, stress and strain - the body in time.md

 -

 ## edit bin

+_Conditions for these proposals:_

+- atelic
+- intrinsic (not dependent on extrinsic resources -- care for externalities)
+- body is present (why?)
+- minimal footprint

+Atelic: Presenting an action or event as being incomplete.
+(Is a hobby!)
+But there's a lie here isn't there?
+But in recognising the difference we are changed.
+Our bodies are changed.
+The pressures are changed.

+> We need more lithium today, and merely hope to find greater reserves—or a suitable replacement—tomorrow.
+This revaluation has the effect of shifting the place of the natural order from something intrinsic to our practices to something extrinsic.
+The whole of nature becomes what economists tellingly call an _externality_.[@jacobs-2021-tech p.30]

+> Taking a walk in the countryside, like listening to a favorite song or meeting friends for an evening of conversation, is thus a good example of what the philosopher Kieran Setiya calls an “atelic activity,” meaning that its value isn’t derived from its telos, or ultimate aim.
+You shouldn’t be aiming to get a walk “done”; nor are you likely to reach a point in life when you’ve accomplished all the walking you were aiming to do.
+“You can stop doing these things, and you eventually will, but you cannot complete them,” Setiya explains.
+They have “no outcome whose achievement exhausts them and therefore brings them to an end.”
+And so the only reason to do them is for themselves alone: “There is no more to going for a walk than what you are doing right now.”
+(4000 weeks)

+> who do we think of, when we use the pronoun “we”?
+And I want my “we” to be absolutely continuous amongst my fellow humans, amongst living beings, amongst the largeness of the expanding universe, down to the tiniest physics and particle. -- Jane Hirshfield (https://onbeing.org/programs/jane-hirshfield-the-fullness-of-things/#)

+> nothing we produce can hold a candle to the ocean itself, nothing is as magnificent as a glacier,[p.260] nothing so mysterious as a rainforest at night.
+Nothing we have done will be considered remarkable if achieving it has meant closing our eyes to science and throwing away the life and happiness of future generations.[@magnason-2021-time pp.259-260]
+Resist with all our hearts the instrumental and short-term future-focused way.
+That industrial practice-research will do this.
+Industrial performing arts will do this.
+In order to do or get this I must do this.
+It's living in the short-term me future.

+To de-instrumentalise the body.
+It's not a body FOR this or that thing.
+It is a body that is.
+It is a body under stress.
+Under pressure.
+It is not a body under pressure in order for something else to happen: justice, etc.
+A body radically in the present - not judged for another (short-term future) means.

+The purpose of this body, under these conditions is to be this body under these conditions.
+These are the practices -- the research practices -- in which we acknowledge and even resist the pressure to make it a body under these conditions instrumentalised to be another kind of body with other kinds of purposes.
+This is to write, understand and embody the body as it is.

+PaR - expansion.
+Blossoming.
+Products.
+Professionalisation.
+Neoliberalism. professionalisation of arts through PaR creates this danger quite explicitly.

+> Paleontologist Tim Flannery puts it even more starkly, describing our rapacious species as “the future eaters.”6 [@krznaric-2021-good p.141]

+"to develop a sense of deep-time humility, where we grasp the insignificance of our own transitory existence in relation to the vast time frame of cosmic history, freeing our minds to look both far into the past and beyond our lifetimes into a distant future."[@krznaric-2021-good p.39]

+territory.
+That those futures are only maps.
+Useful, interesting, but partial, flawed and red herrings.
+The research is in the body as territory

+> Admittedly, it’s not entirely our own fault that we approach our finite time in such a perversely instrumental and future-focused way.
+Powerful external pressures push us in this direction, too, because we exist inside an economic system that is instrumentalist to its core.
+One way of understanding capitalism, in fact, is as a giant machine for instrumentalizing everything it encounters—the earth’s resources, your time and abilities (or “human resources”)—in the service of future profit.
+(4000 weeks)

+Whitman was right after all.
+We do contain multitudes.

+> Suzuki recognizes that seeing humans as interdependent with the living world lies at the heart of the seventh-generation principle.
+The environment is not something “out there”; as he puts it, “we are the environment.”
+We are connected to the landscape, just as we are to future generations, through the air we breathe, the water we drink, and the soil in which we grow our food.
+> The oxygen we breathe in, for instance, circulates in our blood-stream and around half remains in our lungs, so there is no clear line separating where the air ends and we begin.
+When we exhale, our breath mixes with the air and is taken in by other people, birds, mammals, and reptiles.
+“If I am air and you are air, then I am you,” writes Suzuki.
+But the atoms in the air also persist through time.
+According to one study, there are 3 x 1019 (three followed by nineteen zeros) argon atoms in a breath of air.
+These quintillions of atoms are continually being blown around the planet, so wherever you are, you will breathe in around 15 argon atoms that you breathed in a year earlier.
+And that’s not all.
+Each breath we take contains argon atoms that were probably once inhaled by Cleopatra and Gautama Buddha, and will be breathed in by our descendants seven generations from today.
+“Air,” says Suzuki, plays an essential role “linking all life in a single matrix, and joining past, present and future in a single flowing entity.”32 [@krznaric-2021-good p.88]

+It seems to embody the Persian poet Rumi's rather well-known directive to "sell your cleverness and buy bewilderment" (Rumi)

+“Sit down before fact as a little child, be prepared to give up every preconceived notion, follow humbly wherever and to whatever abysses nature leads, or you shall learn nothing.” - Huxley

+> An essential starting point is to develop a sense of deep-time humility, where we grasp the insignificance of our own transitory existence in relation to the vast time frame of cosmic history, freeing our minds to look both far into the past and beyond our lifetimes into a distant future.
+We must accept the reality that our personal stories from birth to death, and all the achievements and tragedies of human civilization, will barely register in the annals of cosmological time.[@krznaric-2021-good p.39]

+> Is there an ideal time horizon to which we should aspire in the tug-of-war against short-termism?
+This book proposes a hundred years as a minimum threshold for long-term thinking.
+This is the current length of a long human lifespan, taking us beyond the ego [p.15] boundary of our own mortality so we begin to imagine futures that we can influence yet not participate in ourselves.[@krznaric-2021-good pp.14-15]

+> The most important question we must ask ourselves is, "Are we being good ancestors?"
+So said Jonas Salk, who developed the polio vaccine in 1953 but refused to patent it--forgoing profit so that more lives could be saved.
+Salk's radical generosity to future generations should inspire us.
+But when leading philosopher Roman Krznaric examines society today, he sees just the opposite: Our short term, exploitative mindsets have "colonized the future."
+(The Good Ancestor blurb)

+[[Magnason - On Time and Water#^f0cae3]] -- purposelessness.
+Focus on the empty.
+But to build these practices so that they touch the earth lightly.

 > To recognize the close parallels between private property and notions of the sacred is also to recognize what is so historically odd about European social thought.
 Which is that – quite unlike free societies – we take this absolute, sacred quality in private property as a paradigm for all human rights and freedoms.
 This is what the political scientist C. B. Macpherson meant by ‘possessive individualism’.
 Just as every man’s home is his castle, so your right not to be killed, tortured or arbitrarily imprisoned rests on the idea that you own your own body, just as you own your chattels and possessions, and legally have the right to exclude others from your land, or house, or car, and so on.53 As we’ve seen, those who did not share this particular European conception of the sacred could indeed be killed, tortured or arbitrarily imprisoned – and, from Amazonia to Oceania, they often were. [@graeber-2021-dawn Chapter 4, n.pag.]